An interactive, SSL/TLS-capable intercepting proxy for HTTP/1, HTTP/2, and WebSockets.

 This repository contains the mitmproxy and pathod projects.

-mitmproxy is an interactive, SSL-capable intercepting proxy with a console interface.
+mitmproxy is an interactive, SSL/TLS-capable intercepting proxy with a console interface for HTTP/1, HTTP/2, and WebSockets.

 mitmdump is the command-line version of mitmproxy.
 Think tcpdump for HTTP.